onetapbeyond/gen_metrics/bench/README.md

 ## GenMetrics Runtime Performance Summary

-When GenMetrics is activated, significant runtime overhead *may* be incurred by the application being monitored if the rate of calls is high.
-So what exactly do we mean by a high rate of calls?
-See the discussion of results for each of the following benchmark tests for details.
+When GenMetrics is activated, varying degress of runtime overhead *may* be incurred by the application being monitored if the rate of calls is sufficiently high.
+So what exactly do we mean by a sufficiently high rate of calls?
+The discussion of results for each of the following benchmark tests explores this topic in detail.

 ## GenMetrics + Synchronous Calls